Skip to main content Skip to navigation

-Funded by the Department of Defense (DoD), the Northwest Virtual Institute for Cybersecurity Education and Research (CySER) is established to train the next generation of military and national defense-aligned civilian workforce in cybersecurity.
+Funded by the Department of Defense (DoD), the VICEROY Northwest Institute for Cybersecurity Education and Research (CySER) is established to train the next generation of military and national defense-aligned civilian workforce in cybersecurity.

 CySER directly responds to the VICEROY initiative by designing an innovative education and research program in cybersecurity for ROTC as well as DoD-aligned civilians at the undergraduate and graduate level, with primary emphasis on undergraduate education.